 Column of Phocas

-This 13.5 meter (44 ft) tall column is the youngest of the forum.
+This 13.5-meter-tall (44 ft.) column is the youngest of the forum.
 It wasn’t part of any temple, but it is a monument built in honor of the Byzantine Emperor Phocas on the occasion of his visit to Rome.
 The Corinthian column was erected in 608 AD by the Italian exarch Smaragdus, and was crowned with a gilded statue of Phocas.

-Remains of several more structures can be found on the Forum Romanum, among them the Sacellum of Venus Cloacina, the Porticus Deorum Consentium, the arch of Actium, the Regia, the Temple of Divus Julius – built by Augustus in honor of Julius Caesar – and the Temple of Concord.
+Remains of several more structures can be found on the Roman Forum, among them the Sacellum of Venus Cloacina, the Porticus Deorum Consentium, the arch of Actium, the Regia, the Temple of Divus Julius – built by Augustus in honor of Julius Caesar – and the Temple of Concord.